 Once you have made it through the emergency, you will want to begin aggressively investing back into your Roth IRA.
 Although you will be unable to make up for lost time, you will be able to continue contributing to your Roth IRA.

 Each year, you are allowed to contribute a certain amount to your Roth IRA.
-For 2019, you will be able to contribute up to $6,000 if you are under the age of 50 and up to $7,000 if you are over the age of 50.
+For the 2021 tax year, you will be able to contribute up to $6,000 if you are under the age of 50 and up to $7,000 if you are over the age of 50.

 Each contribution window is an opportunity to rebuild your account.
 When you are able to, move past the emergency and start reinvesting for your retirement.